 CHAT (Centre for Heritage, Arts and Textile) is a part of the heritage conservation project of The Mills, the former cotton-spinning mills of Nan Fung Textiles in Tsuen Wan.
 Through its multifaceted curated programmes, which include exhibitions and co-learning programmes, CHAT aims to be an art centre that weaves creative experiences for all.

-Inspired from the most fundamental structure of warps and wefts in weaving textile, CHAT’s logo reflects our mission − interweaving different voices, disciplines and practices.
-Eight distinctive colours were developed from universal architectural features in factory buildings as well as reminiscence of Hong Kong textile industry.
+Inspired by the fundamental structure of warps and wefts in woven textile, CHAT’s logo reflects our mission – to integrate different voices, disciplines and practices.
+Eight distinctive colours were developed from architectural features in the factory buildings as well as features reminiscent of Hong Kong’s textile industry.

-In the state of geo-political turmoil in Asia Pacific in the 1950s, the textile industry in Hong Kong sowed its seed and achieved the rapid development throughout the latter half of the twentieth century.
-Today, the Centre for Heritage, Arts and Textile (CHAT) will represent a new place for new beginnings in the next phase of Hong Kong and Asia’s textile arts and innovation.
+In the state of geo-political turmoil in the 1950s Asia Pacific, the textile industry in Hong Kong sowed its seed and achieved a rapid development throughout the latter half of the twentieth century.
+Today, CHAT (Centre for Heritage, Arts and Textile) represents a new place of new beginnings in the next phase of Hong Kong and Asia’s textile arts development and innovation.

 Takahashi Mizuki and Teoh Chin Chin